Haemonculus-WH40k/CommorraghNotGomorrah/novels/pathoftherenegade/prmpt.md

 Cognitive Transformation: Convert passive voice to active voice where appropriate, and deconstruct long English clauses into short, rhythmic Chinese sentences.

-New Term Handling: If a term is not in words.md, retain the original English as the placeholder translation and simultaneously update words.md with the new entry.
+New Term Handling: If a term is not in words.md, retain the original English as the placeholder translation and simultaneously update words.md with the new entry.Don't create any new Chinese translated words.

 4. Output Specification